schultjw/03_Queue_Lab/README.md

 #### 5. What is the purpose of "templates" in C++?
 Templetes in C++ allow for containers to be created independent of a specific data type.
 This allows the template to be versitle, and be used with any data type.
 Without using a template, the container would only work for a specific data type, which is nowhere close to as useful as a container defined using a template.
 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
 You need to declare an int pointer, by using int*.
 This gives a pointer that points to an integer value.
-Then, you declare that it is an array using new dataType[numberOfSlots].
+Then, you declare that it is an array using the statement int* variableName = new dataType[numberOfSlots].
 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
 The class destructor allows the program to reallocate a specific part of memory in C++.
 It is important to destruct the class to avoid a memory leak, which is caused by a program using too much memory, and the only way to prevent this is to delete old instances of classes.
 Java does not need the destructor because it utilizes a garbage collector, that automatically deletes instances of variables after they are not needed.